-where, f is the frequency (in Hz) of the light, and h is a constant called "Planck's Constant" (in honor of Max Planck, who first introduced the idea).
-The accepted value of h is $6.6261 \cdot 10^{-34} Js$, an extremely small number.
-In this lab, you will investigate the particle nature of light through the photoelectric effect, and make a measurement of the value of Planck's constant.
+where f is the frequency (in Hz) of the light, and h is a constant called "Planck's Constant" (in honor of Max Planck, who first introduced the idea).
+The accepted value of h is 6.6261×10^{-34} J-s, an extremely small number.
+In this lab, you will investigate the photoelectric effect, and make a measurement of the value of Planck's Constant.